Frequently Asked Questions

 Q. What is Boston Alternative Energy Facility?

-A. Boston Alternative Energy Facility is a renewable power plant with a generating capacity of 102 MW that uses refuse derived fuel, which comes from residual (‘black bag’) household waste, to produce renewable energy.
+A. Boston Alternative Energy Facility is a state-of-the-art power generating plant that would generate approximately 102 MW of renewable energy using refuse derived fuel, which comes from residual (‘black bag’) household waste.
 Approximately 80 MW of the generated power will be exported to the national grid, with the remainder being used by the facility.

 Boston Alternative Energy Facility will contribute to the shortfall in the UK’s renewable energy capacity; and will also provide a sustainable management of the UK’s non-recyclable waste.